Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections: Comparison of etale and motivic Selmer schemes

 denote the weight filtration on $\cO(\Pi^{\et})\in\ind\Rep_{\bQ_p}^{\MT,S}(G_{\bQ})$.
 Picking an element~$\gamma\in P^{\et}(R)$ (which exists since $\Pi^{\et}$ is pro-unipotent) induces an isomorphism $\Pi^{\et}_R \simeq P^{\et}$ and hence an isomorphism $\cO(P^{\et}) \simeq \cO(\Pi^{\et})\otimes_{\bQ_p}R$.
 We define

 to be the $R$-linear filtration on $\cO(P^{\et})$ corresponding to the weight filtration on $\cO(\Pi^{\et})$ under this identification.
-Arguing as in \cite[Proposition~2.2.6]{betts:thesis}, one sees that this filtration is independent of the choice of~$\gamma$, as is the induced identification
+As in \cite[Proposition~2.6]{betts:motivic-anabelian-geometry}, this filtration is independent of the choice of~$\gamma$, as is the induced identification

 on graded pieces.
 In particular, the filtration on $\cO(P^{\et})$ is $G_\bQ$-invariant, and each $\gr^W_{2n}\cO(P^{\et})$ is $G_\bQ$-equivariantly isomorphic to a direct sum of copies of $\bQ_p(-n)\otimes_{\bQ_p}R$.
 So $\cO(P^{\et})\in\ind\Rep_{\bQ_p}^{\MT,S}(G_\bQ)$ and we are done.
 This completes the proof that~\eqref{eq: Selmer scheme comparison} is an isomorphism.